 1. Intro

 AdaGrad rescales each parameter by the cumulative sum of all past squared gradients.
-This gives useful per-parameter adaptivity, but it also means that the denominator grows monotonically throughout training.
-As a consequence, the effective learning rate keeps shrinking, even when very old gradients should no longer matter.
+This gives useful per-parameter adaptivity, but the denominator grows monotonically throughout training, and the effective learning rate keeps shrinking even when very old gradients should no longer matter.

 RMSProp's core move

-RMSProp does exactly this by replacing AdaGrad’s cumulative memory with an exponential moving average (EMA) of squared gradients.
+If the problem comes from accumulating the entire history, the fix is to stop accumulating it uniformly: older squared gradients should not have the same influence as recent ones.
+RMSProp does this by replacing AdaGrad’s cumulative sum with an exponential moving average (EMA) of squared gradients.
 The result is still an adaptive per-parameter scaling rule, but one with exponential forgetting rather than infinite memory.

 2. RMSProp in depth